DataDog/documentation/content/en/api_catalog/endpoint_discovery.md

 Once you set this tag, you should expect to see this tag in spans:
 {{< img src="tracing/api_catalog/api-catalog-discovery-span.png" alt="ALT TEXT" style="width:100%;" >}}

-Which will lead to the creation of the following endpoint in the API Catalog
+Which will lead to the creation of the following endpoint in the API Catalog:
 {{< img src="tracing/api_catalog/api-catalog-discovery-result.png" alt="ALT TEXT" style="width:100%;" >}}

 ## Further reading